-- Eat regular meals. - Include a starchy carbohydrate food such as bread, cereal, potato, rice or pasta (eat the appropriate portion) at each meal. - Limit your intake of sweet and sugary foods. - Reduce your fat intake and change the type of fat you eat. - Eat fruit and vegetables regularly, a total of 5 portions of a mix of fruit and vegetables every day. - Eat fish twice a week: white fish once a week and oily fish once a week. - Avoid adding salt to food and cut down on processed foods. - If you drink alcohol, the recommendations are the same as for the general public, no more than 5 standard drinks in one sitting.
-For women no more than 11 standard drinks weekly.

-For men no more than 17 standard drinks weekly (see page 14).
+- Eat regular meals. - Base each meal on a starchy carbohydrate food such as bread, cereal, potato, rice or pasta (eat the appropriate portion). - Limit your intake of sweet and sugary foods. - Reduce your fat intake and change the type of fat you eat. - Eat fruit and vegetables regularly, a total of 5 portions of a mix of fruit and vegetables every day. - Eat fish twice a week: white fish once a week and oily fish once a week. - Avoid adding salt to food and cut down on processed foods. - If you drink alcohol, the recommendations are the same as for the general public no more than 1-2 drinks per day for women (no more than 14 standard drinks weekly) or 2-3 drinks daily for men (no more than 21 standard drinks weekly) (see page 14).